Career Conversations

 Supervisor reviews the form and enters their own notes in preparation for the Career Conversations meeting.

-This step is complete when the employee and supervisor schedule a meeting to discuss the form.
+This step is completed when the employee and supervisor schedule a meeting to discuss the form.

 Employee and supervisor have a live, face-to-face conversation (in-person or on video call) about the employee's plans for development and growth over the next year.